Stock Sales By Leaders At Coronavirus Testing Company Raise Legal Concerns

 At the end of 2019, Co-Diagnostics' financial reports told a story of a struggling company.

-Co-Diagnostics focused on developing tests for infectious diseases like the Zika virus, HIV and tuberculosis.
-But at that point, the company stated, "We currently have no major customers," and they had run losses worth millions of dollars.
+Co-Diagnostics focused on developing tests for infectious diseases such as the Zika virus, HIV and tuberculosis.
+But at that point, the company stated, "We currently have no major customers," and it had run losses worth millions of dollars.
 By the close of the markets on New Year's Eve 2019, the company was trading for just 89 cents per share.

 Meanwhile, states were scrambling to find tests.
 That search led three states to Co-Diagnostics.